gtomitsuka/gibberish-detector.js/README.md

 # Documentation

 # #detect(string)
-Returns a float between 1 and 100 that shows the porcentage that the string is gibberish.
+Returns a float between 1 and 100 with the likelihood the given string is gibberish.